 If you need a quick refresher, keep reading for how to rack pool balls in 8-ball, 9-ball, 10-ball, straight pool, and cutthroat pool.

-While this may be the best approach, most of us will be playing at a bar or friends house and using the standard wooden or plastic triangle or diamond shaped racks.
+While this may be the best approach, most of us will be playing at home, a bar or over friend’s house and, in most cases, using the standard wooden or plastic triangle or diamond shaped racks.

 This is the far more common approach, and the one addressed by the following rules.